 My dream growing up was to play soccer.
-I know, I know, like millions of of kids all over the world wanting to be the best.
+I know, I know, like millions of kids all over the world, all wanting to be the best.
 For me it was a bit different.
 What fascinated me was the team.
-Jumping onto the field with 11 other players to compete against whichever team stood in-front of us.
+Jumping onto the field with 10 other players to compete against whichever team stood in-front of us.

 My other passion growing up was games.
 Board games like

 Chess or Risk, and later computer games like Warcraft.
-I loved the challenge of starting with the same resources as an opponent and having to outsmart them to win.
+I loved the simplicity, the challenge of starting with the same resources as an opponent and having to outsmart them to win.
 Battles of the wits that, win or loose, you could quickly learn from and go at it again.

-Designing teams with the right culture, smart tactics, and high performance is a challenge I love to tackle over and over again.
+Designing teams with the right culture, skills, and tactics is a challenge I love to tackle over and over again.